khswong/learnxinyminutes-docs/toml.html.markdown

   [[fruit.color]]
     name = "yellow"
     note = "I am an array item in banana fruit's table/map"

 ```

-# In JSON land, this code will be:
+In JSON, this code will be:

 ```json
 {